mdbauer/new-site/content/authors/admin/_index.md

 highlight_name: true
 ---

 Welcome to my website!
 I am a research economist at the [Federal Reserve Bank of San Francisco](https://www.frbsf.org/) studying monetary policy, macroeconomics and financial markets.
-In addition, I am a research fellow at [CEPR](https://cepr.org/), [CESifo](https://www.cesifo.org/en), and the
+I am serving as Associate Editor at the [Journal of Financial Econometrics](https://academic.oup.com/jfec).
+I am also a research fellow at [CEPR](https://cepr.org/), [CESifo](https://www.cesifo.org/en), and the
 [IMFS](https://www.imfs-frankfurt.de/en.html).
 I am currently on leave from the [University of Hamburg](https://www.uni-hamburg.de/).

 My research focuses on the role of financial markets for the macroeconomy,